Mermade/openapi-codegen/README.md

 # OpenAPI-CodeGen

-Experimental port of [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to Node.js
+Experimental port of [swagger-codegen](https://github.com/swagger-api/swagger-codegen) templates to Node.js.
+This project was initially a 24-hour hackathon.
+The model adaptor code is entirely original and has been reverse-engineered from documentation and template usage.

 **Work in progress**